By John Stevenson

 Similarly, improvements in application efficiency are frequently achieved through advancements in sprinkler technology.
 For example, the University of Idaho and Washington State University have made strides in this area through testing of Low Elevation Precision Application (LEPA) sprinkler systems.
 By delivering water from a center pivot modified with hoses that reach below a crop canopy, this system reduces water losses from wind drift and evaporation.
 Results suggest that these systems may improve efficiency by 20 to 50 percent reduce energy use.
 Their application has been expanding in the Pacific Northwest as producers take advantage of federal programs to help retrofit existing center pivot systems (here is an informative article from the Capital Press if you want to know more).

-These efficiency success stories were part of a video series that CIRC and Oregon Sea Grant produced about water use last summer (check them out here).
+These efficiency success stories were part of a video series that CIRC and Oregon Sea Grant produced about water use last summer.
 So we have the technology and engineering know-how to improve both conveyance and application efficiency, and we know that this allows individual growers to keep a higher proportion of their water share.
 The catch?
 Do these efficiency improvements actually reduce overall water use?
 There is an intellectual kerfuffle about this question, which I will cover, with some important caveats, in Part 2 of this series.
 Stay tuned.